amikael/depconv/README.md

 Developers:
    anssi.yli-jyra () helsinki fi   University of Helsinki (you are encouraged to contribute and become a co-developer)
-Acknowledgements:
-  - Carlos Gómez-Rodríguez for brainstorming some requirements
-  - Marco Kuhlmann for a caveat notice

 The GNU License is tentative/negotiable.